parseworks/parseworks/docs/user-guide.md

 ## Introduction

-parseWorks is a Java parser combinator framework for constructing LLR(*) parsers.
-It provides a lightweight, composable, and expressive way to build parsers directly in Java, using a style that aligns with Java naming conventions and idioms.
+Use parseWorks to build LLR(*) parsers in Java with composable parser combinators.
+Write grammars directly in code, get clear error messages, and keep your parsers lightweight and testable while following familiar Java idioms.

 ### Key Features